 The following waiting periods apply for extras cover:

-When you or your partner take out our hospital cover, extras cover or packaged cover, you will receive capped cover for recognised emergency ambulance transport and on-the-spot treatment.
+When you take out our hospital cover, extras cover or packaged cover, you will receive cover for recognised emergency ambulance transport and on-the-spot treatment.
+This is capped at one emergency service each calendar year for a singles membership and two for a couples/families membership.

 An emergency is when there is reason to believe that the patient’s life may be in danger or the patient should be attended to without undue delay.